How to decide how many birds to reserve.

 Second: What will the extra birds be stored in?
 If you only have your home refrigerator/freezer then that will be a limiting factor.

-Keep in mind that we only do birds six months each season (April thru October).
+Keep in mind that we only do birds seven months each season (April thru October).
 You must start thinking ahead now to have these delicious birds over the winter.
 We find new folks wait until the last minute and try to up their order in October (the last month of the season) to stock up.
 We can only raise a certain number of birds each month.
 Once that number has been reached, then that month will be closed out.
 September and October are first months to close out.

 Remember start conservatively.
 You will better be able to determine your needs by running out, than by having extras when the next buying time arrives.